Last Updated on

 - Is the customer trying to learn more about your product or service before they buy?

 - Is the customer comparing your products or services to competitors before they buy?

-Each of these interactions is unique and they may not be the only type of interaction that a customer will have with your brand.
+Each of these interactions is unique and may not be the only type of interaction that a customer will have with your brand.
 You may also find more of these interactions when you compare across a variety of channels with different customer segments (enterprise customers versus direct to consumer for example).

 Customer experience maps can also help with:

 - Informing the customer loyalty strategy.